rozachatz/money-transfer-api/README.md

 - AC 3: Transfer between the same account
 - AC 4: One or more of the accounts does not exist

-## Deployment
+## Future Containerization
-**TO DO: Create a Docker container for easy deployment across different environments.**
+In future versions, a Docker container will be provided for easier installation and running of the application in different environments.
+Stay tuned for updates on containerization.